phyunsj/node-red-simple-blocking-queue/README.md

 # Node-RED Simple Blocking Queue

-Node-RED a simple blocking queue (size : 20 for this demo) using Function Node
+Simple blocking queue (size : 20 for this demo) using Function Node

 ## In Action